A Relaxing Sunday Morning Ride at Florida’s Fort De Soto Park

-The bike trail is one of the best in the area, much better than the highly praised Pinellas Trail.
-Unlike the Pinellas Trail, there are no busy roads to cross, no views of strip malls, and the absence of heavy traffic noise.
-In addition, although much shorter (only 12 miles round trip vs. 38), the views are much more natural and relaxing.
+The bike trail is one of the best in the area..
+Unlike many other bike trails, there are no busy roads to cross, no views of strip malls, and the absence of heavy traffic noise.
+The views are much more natural and relaxing.

 The bike ride was smooth, scenic, and peaceful.
 Because the trail was so flat and fast, the 12 miles flew by.
 Beautiful palm trees and grassy areas line the path, giving you plenty of natural views to make your ride a more picturesque experience.
 The Fort De Soto trail is a great option for everyone, even beginners.
 It’s enough of a workout, yet not too draining.
 It is not a loop trail, so you can turn around whenever you like.
 One thing’s for sure – I will definitely be back for another ride!